LaissaPereira/RefundRequestJS/README.md

 This project was developed as part of a **Rocketseat** course to practice building interactive web interfaces and manipulating the DOM with JavaScript.

-## Preview

-> Add a screenshot of the application here.

 ## Features

 - Add new expense requests